arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 chmod +x script.sh
 ```

-For more precise control, you can use numeric notation like `chmod 755 script.sh`, which grants the owner full read, write, and run permissions, while others can only read and execute the file.
+For more control, you can use numeric notation like `chmod 755 script.sh`, which grants the owner full read, write, and run permissions, while others can only read and run the file.

 ```bash
 chmod 755 script.sh